-Baby Blanket Pattern
+Baby Blanket Sewing Pattern

+Thinking about what fabric to use, I got my hands on beautiful designer flannel from Riley Blake Designs (So soft!).
+You can get them HERE.
 When you are looking for the 'good' kind of flannel, look for one like this.
 It's quite densely woven, thick, and has a double nap - meaning it's been brushed on both sides.
 And it's 100% cotton flannel.
 Again, soooo soft!

 If you're new to flannel, check out these flannel sewing tips for beginners.
 Then visit your local fabric shop selling flannel and compare a few.
 You'll notice the difference even if you're totally new to fabric buying!